inductiveautomation/ignition-sdk-examples/perspective-component/web/README.md

 # Web subproject #

 This folder contains all the Typescript source files for the custom component set.
 This readme contains information about the tools/requirements used to build the final JS that can be used for perspective.
+It's important to note that there are many options for assembling frontend (javascript, css) files.
+These are just examples, and it's up to the developer to learn them, or choose your own alternatives.
+The important part is that you generate js that is consistent with the APIs provided by the browser-side perspective runtime, and that this js is available to the gateway at runtime, which is accomplished through the component registry and descriptors demonstrated in the gateway and common projects.

 ## Requirements ##